RobinJesba/GitHub-Labeler-Action/README.md

 - `LABELS_TO_REMOVE` (optional): A comma-separated list of labels to remove from the pull request.

+_Note: At least one of `LABELS_TO_ADD` or `LABELS_TO_REMOVE` should be provided.
+Providing both is also acceptable, allowing you to both add and remove labels in a single action._

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.